-In fact, Williamsburg is a stone’s throw from two state parks, as well as several city and regional parks, all boasting easy-going and scenic hiking trails.
+Williamsburg, Virginia is a short drive from two state parks, as well as several city and regional parks, all boasting easy-going and scenic hiking trails.

-Williamsburg is located in the Coastal Plain region.
-This is on the east side of the Fall Line, a 43-mile north-south spine that runs through Central Virginia.
+Since Williamsburg is located on the east side of the Fall Line, a 43-mile north-south spine that runs through Central Virginia, all area hiking trails are very flat.

-Essentially, everything on the east side is very, very flat.
 There are no peaks or high elevation hikes.
-All the hikes here are considered to be easy.
+All the hikes here are considered to be easy and doable by most anyone, including families and small children.

 Hiking Near Williamsburg, Virginia